This 30-day challenge will boost your self-esteem and confidence so you can create more happiness and fulfillment in your life!

 - Be open to change.

 Think of how you can use various tasks as an opportunity to move towards your intention.

-If low self-esteem is holding you back, use these challenges to change how you see yourself, everyday.
+If low self-esteem is holding you back, use these challenges to change how you see yourself, every day.

 Do you have any other ideas to share with us?
-Let us know in the comment section below.